I mean really, it's a roadside tree. Not sure how much other detail to go into, I just saw it, and shot it out the window going 75 (I wasn't driving).

 I returned to Chautaqua park later in the evening to get some long exposure shots of the Flatirons.
 Absolutely beautiful, but cold as the deepest circle of hell.
 Car traffic was unfortunately low on Flagstaff and Baseline roads, else there could have been some real pretty shots of head and tail light streaks serpentineing up the mountainside.

-Mt.
-Chapin, and Sundance Mountain dominate the background.
 Really could not have asked for more perfect weather.
 I'm a big fan of the dimensionality that having light, broken up clouds brings to an image like this one.

 More colors that I just can't nail down.
 However, I think this photo really showcases the dynamic range of the D810. the clouds still have a decent amount of definition in them, and look at that tree bark!
 It still looks bark-y!